educastellano/qr-code/README.md

 **Custom styles**

-Use the `part` attribute to style shadow DOM elements:
+Use the `part` pseudo-element to style shadow DOM elements:

 ```css
 /* format="png" */